 Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 There isn’t one type of psychedelic mushroom, even though pop culture lumps them into the singular category of “magic mushrooms.
-There are, in fact, more than 200 species, all of which differ in their potency, legality, and appearance.
+There are, in fact, more than 200 species, all of which differ in their potency and appearance.

 Understanding this diversity matters.
-Different species can vary several-fold in strength; some have deep Indigenous roots, others thrive in urban landscaping, and a few are now at the center of cutting-edge medical research.
+Different species can vary several-fold in strength; some have deep Indigenous roots, some are simple to cultivate indoors or outdoors, and a few are now at the center of cutting-edge medical research (though synthetic lab-made psilocybin is more prominent in this arena).
 This guide explores the major types of psychedelic mushrooms, how they work, which species are most well-known, and how factors like potency, legality, safety, and culture shape their use in the modern world.

 What Are Psychedelic Mushrooms?

 Psychedelic mushrooms are fungi that produce the psychoactive compound psilocybin.
-When you ingest it, the psilocybin converts to psilocin and changes how different brain regions communicate, often increasing connectivity between areas that don’t typically interact.
+When you ingest it, the psilocybin converts to psilocin, which binds to serotonin 5-HT2A receptors in the brain.
+This changes how different brain regions communicate, often increasing connectivity between areas that don’t typically interact.
+There is a particularly high density of these receptors in the neocortex of the brain, the newest, largest, and most complex part of the brain’s cerebral cortex, which governs higher functions like language, sensory perception, conscious thought, reasoning, and planning.
 The result is what you think of as a classic psychedelic experience: shifts in mood and perception, visual or sensory changes, an altered sense of time, and deep introspection.

-There’s evidence that psychedelic mushrooms have been used ceremonially for at least 3,000 years.
+There’s evidence that psychedelic mushrooms have been used ceremonially for thousands of years.
 Indigenous groups in Mexico and Central America treated these mushrooms as sacred tools for healing and divination.
-In the 1950s, Mazatec healer María Sabina introduced these traditions to the West—thanks in part to an article written by R. Gordon Wasson for Life magazine—sparking global interest but also leading to exploitation and disruption of her local practices.
+In the 1950s, Mazatec healer María Sabina introduced these traditions to the West, gifting some to R. Gordon Wasson and his wife Valentina Wasson.
+A huge surge in interest in the mushrooms resulted, in part due to an article written by R. Gordon Wasson for Life magazine—sparking global interest but also leading to exploitation and disruption of her local community.
 Some Indigenous communities continue to protect these traditions, while Western science has re-embraced psilocybin in clinical research and therapy.

 Major Psilocybin Mushroom Species